Jammies-64/52685-WDC-Tut-07---Elden-Ring-Weapons-dashboard/README.md

 3. My Tableau Repository ->
 4. Shapes

 _Note that the Tableau dashboard will appear in different proportions depending on whatver screen resolution/size you are opening it on.
-I developed my project with Tableau on a 4K display_
+I developed my project with Tableau on a 4K display_.

-Depending on your PC specs, the dashboard will most likely run with different levels of lag. my PC runs with 16GB RAM and I would consider that a minimum requirement to run the dashboard smoothly.__
+_Depending on your PC specs, the dashboard will most likely run with different levels of lag.
+My PC runs with 16GB RAM and I would consider that the minimum standard requirement to run the dashboard smoothly_.

 ## Usage